close

 <img src={normalizeImagePath('/demo.png')} />;

-In Rspress, you can specify the logo image at the top left corner through the logo field.
+In Rspress, specify the upper-left logo image with the logo field.
 For example:

 rspress.config.ts